minifast/minifast/source/interview.html.md

 * Yes + Yes: Positive
 * Yes + Maybe: Positive
-* Maybe + Maybe: Discuss and report on abilities, possibly invite back to pair with another MoV staff member
+* Maybe + Maybe: Discuss and report on abilities, possibly invite back to pair with another Consultant
 * No + Maybe: Negative
 * No + No: Negative
 * No + Yes: Negative